Best electric skateboard under 300$ in 2018

 LiftBoard Electric Skateboard

 Last but not least.
 This option also provides a lot of quality for the price.
+(Which might go slightly over 300$).
 It uses a belt motor.
 Allowing for great acceleration, great uphill performance, and torque.
 Its 900w motor takes you up to a top speed of 16mph.
 Which is pretty fast tbh.

 It has a huuuuuge 18mile range.
 Given its speed and range, you can basically do away with your car.
 Especially if you live in a city.
 The deck is made from 7-plys of maple.
 This makes it stiff but not super stiff to the point its uncomfortable to skate on rough roads.
 It is 39in long, making it stable and thusly appropriate for those high speeds.